TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

       returned by repeated iterations before :meth:`TestSuite.run` must be the same for each call iteration.
-After :meth:`TestSuite.run`, callers should not rely on the tests returned by this method unless the caller uses a subclass that overrides :meth:`TestSuite._removeTestAtIndex` to preserve
+After :meth:`TestSuite.run`, callers should not rely on the tests returned by this method unless the caller uses a subkundi that overrides :meth:`TestSuite._removeTestAtIndex` to preserve
       test references.

       .. versionchanged:: 3.2